pythonanywhere/flask-tutorials/tutorial-2.md

 Now, reload the web app and take a look at the site -- it won't have changed.
 This is a good thing!

-Next, in a new browser tab, open the template file.
-Right now, we have a `for` loop and inside it, for each comment, we have this HTML:
+Next, we'll change the main template file.
+Right now, we have a `for` loop and inside it, for each comment, we have this HTML to show the comment:

                 <div class="row">
                     {{ comment.content }}
                 </div>

-Replace it with this code:
+Replace it with this code, which adds a simple timestamp:

                 <div class="row" style="margin-bottom: 1ex">
                     <div>